Mustafazaareer/js_course/Day1.md

 #### Discusses The Various Operators In JavaScript, Arithmetic Operators And Logical Operations

 ## Task requirements
-### First Task : Compound Assignment With Augmented Multiplication
+###[First Task ](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/compound-assignment-with-augmented-multiplication) : Compound Assignment With Augmented Multiplication

-Convert the assignments for a, b, and c to use the *= operator [First Task ](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/compound-assignment-with-augmented-multiplication).
+Convert the assignments for a, b, and c to use the *= operator.

-## The Solution :
+### The Solution :
 ```js
 let a = 5;
 let b = 12;